Behind The Lines on The Somme

 About the hotel

-The Ibis Amiens Centre Cathedrale hotel is located near the city centre.
-The hotel is only 984yards (900m) from the train station and is also near to the Maison de la Culture, the Coliseum sports centre, the beginning of the pedestrian area, the cathedral and the Les Hortillonnages tourist area.
-The hotels facilities include Wi-Fi/Internet access, a Restaurant and Bar.
-All bedrooms feature modern furnishings, desk, Internet, T.V. with all the main channels and en-suite bathroom.
+The 3-star Ibis Amiens Centre Cathedrale hotel is located near the city centre.
+The hotel is only 984 yards (900m) from the train station and is also near to the Maison de la Culture, the Coliseum sports centre, the beginning of the pedestrian area, the cathedral and the Les Hortillonnages tourist area.
+The hotels facilities include Wi-Fi/Internet access, a restaurant and bar.

 - English Speaking Staff

 - WiFi Available

 - Bath and/or Shower

 With an overnight stay or the option to meet us at the interchange, our travel extras allow you to create a travel experience to suit your needs...

 Why not go the night before your tour for a relaxing start?